Danny van Bakel

-Nguyễn van Bakel (born Danny van Bakel on 8 December 1983) is a Dutch-born Vietnamese retired professional footballer who played as a defender.
+Danny van Bakel (born 8 December 1983), also known as Nguyễn van Bakel, is a Dutch retired professional footballer who played as a centre-back.

-Club career
+Career

 Early years

 Van Bakel kicked off his career with Helmond Sport in 2002 playing in Eerste Divisie.
 He made 19 appearances for the club before joining Dijkse Boys in 2005.
 In 2008, he switched club and country signing for amateur club Cappellen in Belgium.
 He played there for one year before he returned to Dijkse Boys.
 After the club was expelled from the league in November 2010, he went on to play for Lommel United, in the Belgian Second Division.

 Vietnam

 In 2011, Van Bakel signed a year and half contract with Vietnamese club Bình Dương though he first refused the offer.
 He played two seasons with the club making 28 appearances before joining Đồng Nai in 2013.
 The following year he was recruited by Thanh Hóa.
-In Thanh Hóa, he has become a fan favourite and is known as Dutch David Beckham.
+In Thanh Hóa, he became a fan favourite and is known as Dutch David Beckham.